Panasonic G10 versus Olympus E-450

 Both cameras under consideration feature a Four Thirds sensor and have a format factor (sometimes also referred to as "crop factor") of 2.0.
 Within the spectrum of camera sensors, this places the review cameras among the medium-sized sensor cameras that aim to strike a balance between image quality and portability.
 Both cameras feature a native aspect ratio (sensor width to sensor height) of 4:3.

-Consistent information on actual sensor performance is available from DXO Mark for most cameras.
+Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
 This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports").
-Of the two cameras under consideration, the E-450 has a markedly higher DXO score than the Lumix G10 (overall score 4 points higher), which will translate into better image quality.
+Of the two cameras under consideration, the E-450 has a markedly higher DXO score than the G10 (overall score 4 points higher), which will translate into better image quality.
 The advantage is based on 0.3 bits higher color depth, 0.4 EV in additional dynamic range, and 0.3 stops in additional low light sensitivity.
 The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.

 |Panasonic G10 (⇒ rgt)||Four Thirds||12.0||4000||3000||720/30p||21.2||10.1||411||52|